zilexa/Homeserver/docker/README.md

 - docker-compose.yml: Make sure the volume mappings are correct for those that link to the Users or TV folders.
 - if you remove certain applications, at the bottom also remove unneccary networks.
 - notice the commands at the top of the compose file, for your convenience.

-##### 2b Verify Compose file
+##### 2b Check for typos or errors
 `cd docker` (when you open terminal, you should already be in $HOME).
 Check for errors: `docker-compose -f docker-compose.yml config` (-f is used to point to the location of your config file).

-Before running docker-compose, make sure:
+Important notes:
-- all app-specific requirements are taken care of.
-The script from the
+> 1. all app-specific requirements are taken care of.
-- the .env file is complete and correct.
+> 2. the .env file is complete and correct.
-- the docker-compose.yml file is correct.
+> 3. the docker-compose.yml file is correct.
+> 4. You have commented out/removed the services that require a domain.
+Unless you have completed your [Network Configuration](https://github.com/zilexa/Homeserver/blob/master/network-configuration.md).

+***

 ### Step 3 -  Run Docker Compose
+Make sure you have finished [Network Configuration](https://github.com/zilexa/Homeserver/blob/master/network-configuration.md).

-Open a terminal (CTRL+ALT+T or Budgie>Tilix). **Do not prefix with sudo**. `docker-compose -f $HOME/docker/docker-compose.yml up -d`
+1. Open a terminal (CTRL+ALT+T or Budgie>Tilix). **NEVER prefix with sudo**. `docker-compose -f $HOME/docker/docker-compose.yml up -d`
+2. Anytime you change your docker-compose, simply re-run this command.
+For example if you change a path to your mediafiles or want to change a domain or port number. \

+_Notes_
+> - All images will be downloaded, containers will be build and everything will start running.
+> - Run again in case you ran into time-outs, this can happen, as a server hosting the image might be temp down.
+Just delete the containers, images and volumes in Portainer and re-run the command.
-- **Warning: if you do prefix with sudo, everything will be created in the root dir instead of the $HOME/docker dir, the container-specific persistent volumes will be there as well and you will run into permission issues.
+> - **WARNING: if you accidentally prefix with sudo, everything will be created in the root dir instead of the $HOME/docker dir, the container-specific persistent volumes will be there as well and you will run into permission issues.
 Plus none of the app-specific preperations done by the script will have affect as they are done in $HOME/docker/.
 Also the specific docker subvolume is not used and not backupped.
 And you are providing your Docker apps with full admin access to your OS!**

-All images will be downloaded, containers will be build and everything will start running.
-Run again in case you ran into time-outs, this can happen, as a server hosting the image might be temp down.
-Just delete the containers, images and volumes in Portainer and re-run the command.
+> - To correct this, stop and remove all containers and images via Portainer and remove the /root/docker folder,

-##### Go to portainer: yourserverip:9000 login and go to containers.
+#### Go to portainer: yourserverip:9000 login and go to containers.
 Everything should be green.
+Make sure you finish [Network Configuration](https://github.com/zilexa/Homeserver/blob/master/network-configuration.md) before running Docker Compose with the services that require a domain.
+Anytime you change

+***

 ## Common Docker management tasks
 **Docker Management**